JikkuJose/phygi/README.md

-# SquareOne
+# PhyGi

-Starting point for React projects!
+Giphy picker for React